What you can do to support your child through the first weeks of kinder:

 Read and follow the suggestions in the Preparing for Kinder presentation

-If you missed the Preparing for Kinder presentation at the AGM, you can access it here.
-It contains many useful suggestions, actions and readings to help you prepare your child for their first days and weeks at kindergarten.
+Our Preparing with Kinder presentation was written by us with Merri Health Speech Pathologist Nicola Roberts.
+It contains valuable suggestions, actions, and readings to help you prepare your child for their first days and weeks at kindergarten.

 Let them carry their bag and tend to their belongings